sinjie2008/Foundational-Electronics-Core-Systems/docs/spec.md

 - Template persistence: Typst templates track `last_pdf_path` and `last_pdf_generated_at` so Save PDF / Save & Compile flows can persist the most recent compiled artifact for series/global templates and enable download buttons without re-compiling.
 - Series Typst import preference: when an operator imports a global template on the series page, the selected global template id is stored in `typst_series_preferences` keyed by `series_id`; on page load, the UI pre-selects the stored global template if it still exists, otherwise it falls back to the placeholder without auto-importing.
 - Global Typst assets: file/image variables upload their binary payloads to `public/storage/typst-assets/` with unique, sanitized filenames (value stored as `typst-assets/<name>`).
 UI previews use the stored URL or data URI, and TypstService stages those assets into the build directory so `#image("{{key}}")` resolves to the actual file instead of a missing placeholder.
+- Catalog Typst templating toggle: toggling “Enable Typst Templating” on a series writes `category.typst_templating_enabled = 1` for that series (and syncs forward from legacy `latex_templating_enabled` if present); hierarchy/series selection reads the flag to pre-check the switch and show the Typst template link without re-toggling.

 ### Operator UI Navigation Map
 ```mermaid